 What is Digital Stress?

-Think about how much you rely on technology every day.
+Think about how much you rely on cell-phone and computer technology every day.
 You might use it for work, especially if you’re employed remotely.
-You probably use it to connect with friends via social media or to send texts.
-Most people even rely on it for entertainment purposes.
+You probably use it to connect with friends via social media or to send messages.
+Many (most?) people rely on it for entertainment purposes.
 While technology can contribute to many positive experiences and make life easier, digital stress occurs when you have a negative experience with digital tools.
-Some of the most common causes include:

 - A bad user experience with a website